CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

 ## Create a new GitHub Action Workflow that builds and pushes with Docker Compose

-1. When we start to use docker-compose as our mechanism to build and push containers, we need to give docker compose instructions where to find the Docker files that can be used to build the images.
+When we start to use docker-compose as our mechanism to build and push containers, we need to give docker compose instructions where to find the Docker files that can be used to build the images.
 We already have a `docker-compose.yml` file in our repository, but this contains the name of the images, and not the instructions to build the containers.

-Add a `build.docker-compose.yml` file to the root of your repository and add the following contents
+1. Navigate to the codespace and add a `build.docker-compose.yml` file to the root of your repository and add the following contents.
+And then commit and push the file.

 ```YAML
 version: "3.4"